covcom/300CEM/Week_02_The_Java_language/README.md

     }
  ```
  The reason we need more than one constructor is that the user may not provide all the info we need.
 In case this happens, we'll use the default values stored in our class.
 Constructors in Java are public methods with the same name as the class without return types.
 Normally methods in Java are defined including the following components：
   * Modifiers.
-In the case of constructors, these are most likely to be public (don't have to though).
+In the case of constructors, these are most likely to be public (don't have to, though).
   * Return types.
 Ordinary methods must have return types e.g. String and a return statement in its method body.
 For constructors, this is not required.
   * Name.
 This is needless to say.
 For constructors, though, this must be the same as class name.
   * Parameter list.
 In our examples, this is a single parameter 'String make' or parameters separated by comma 'String make, int year'.